bkinney0514/NodeERS/README.md

 This project was generated with [Node.js](https://nodejs.org/en/).

 ## Development server
-Run `npm please run` for a dev server.
+Run `npm run please` for a dev server.
 Navigate to `http://localhost:5000/`.
 The app will make changes accordingly from any of the source files after a refresh from the webpage.

 ## Product Document